 Daniel Berlind

-In the US real estate market, the rent-to-own method has been used since the 1950s’, according to FundingUniverse.com.
+In the US real estate market, the rent-to-own method has been used since the 1950s, according to FundingUniverse.com.
 There are two ways in which a rent-to-own agreement can take place.
-The first, offering a renter a lease agreement with an option to purchase the home at the end of the lease, or second, the renter will sign a lease agreement with a purchase agreement already in place.
-This means a price for the residence has already been decided before the lease was signed and both parties are committed to the sell and purchase of the property for a specified price.
+The first option is to offer a renter a lease agreement with an option to purchase the home at the end of the lease, or the second option is to sign a lease agreement with a purchase agreement already in place.
+This means that a price for the residence has already been agreed upon before the lease was signed, and both parties are committed to the sale and purchase of the property for a specified price.

 Landlords and tenants considering a rent-to-own method for their next apartment or home should consider several factors.
 How does this all work legally?
 What are the benefits and the drawbacks?
-In each scenario, simply put, one is able to build equity in the place they are living, while still only being a renter of that property.
-In addition, the landlord is given added security that the renter will carry out the terms of the rental agreement.
+In each scenario, simply put, one can build equity in the place they are living, while still being a renter of that property.
+Additionally, the landlord is given added security that the renter will fulfill the terms of the rental agreement.

 Some Considerations for Tenants